Headquarters and Support Battalion Commander's Cup

-A U.S. Marine with Headquarters and Support Battalion, Marine Corps Base Camp Lejeune, does a college boy roll over an obstacle during a quarterly Commander’s Cup competition, Stone Bay Range Complex, Camp Lejeune, Feb.
+U.S. Marine Corps Col. Chandler P. Seagraves, commanding officer, Headquarters and Support Battalion, Marine Corps Base Camp Lejeune, jumps over an obstacle during a quarterly Commander’s Cup competition, Stone Bay Range Complex, Camp Lejeune, Feb.
 23, 2017.
 The Commander’s Cup is held quarterly to build comradery and unit cohesion.
 (U.S. Marine Corps photo by Cpl.
 Judith L. Harter)

 |Date Taken: